Perm, Russia: Pre-industrial development

-This house is a typical example of the wooden buildings of Perm in the early twentieth century.
-Location home: 14a, Klimenko str.

 After the outbreak of the Russian Civil War, Perm became a prime target for both sides because of its munitions factories.
 It was heavily rumored from July–September 1918 that the Tsarina Alexandra Feodorovna and her four daughters were imprisoned at the perception and Berezine buildings.
 According to the file on the Tsar, the Grand Duchess Anastasia would have attempted to flee.
 On 25 December 1918, the Siberian White Army under Anatoly Pepelyayev (who acknowledged the authority of the Omsk Government of Aleksandr Kolchak), took Perm.
 On 1 July 1919, the city was retaken by the Red Army.